 Lots of people use cosmetics but don’t realise how fun and simple it can be to make your own.
 I’ve been dabbling in making my own cosmetics for a while now and can honestly say I wouldn’t buy some items in a shop now unless I really needed to.
 Sweet Cecily’s have some great kits for making lip balms, body scrubs and facemasks, though some of the ingredients do come in plastic zip lock bags.

 Another option, perhaps for those interested in knitting or crochet, is a wooden loom kit like this one by The Squid Ink Company.
 With everything needed to weave their first textiles, this kit is sure to give endless hours of fun and inspiration to someone who enjoys working with wool.

 You don’t always need to buy crafters something to make or to use for making items.
 Sometimes readymade items are just the ticket – especially if they’re something they can appreciate, use and admire.

 Mourne Textiles produce some gorgeous hand woven items including scarves, blankets and cushions.
 Each item is woven with incredible attention to detail and is something that will be treasured for many years to come.

-The Border Tart has some lovely readymade items like this Marcelle Wrap, as well as cushions and project bags.
+The Border Tart has some lovely items like these handmade items she’s stitched.
 She also has lots of kits for knitting and stitching, plus beautiful yarns, threads and fabrics – so you may find gifts for several people in her shop!